Boiling maple sap in your backyard is not hard – and it’s VERY rewarding! Do it once and you’ll be hooked!

 Side note…

 In the photos I’m going to show, we could not get the fire close enough to the front of the evaporator.
-As I looked back at last year’s photos, I realized that this year we built the front part of the evaporator inside the structure so it slayed flush against the front.
+As I looked back at the photos from last year, I realized that this year we built the front part of the evaporator inside the structure so it slayed flush against the front.
 In previous years, we built it outside the evaporator which allowed us to make fire all the way up to the front pan.
 Because of this, the fire was a little further back and only heated the front pan instead of boiling it, which didn’t cause much evaporation from that one.

 Because of that, we used the front one to heat the sap.
 Then we refilled the back two pans from that warm sap.
 We only refilled the front pan from the cold sap buckets.
 This is not what we have done in the past.
 Usually we just refill all the pans from our cold sap bucket.
 But because of the way our fire was heating this year, we used the method of warming the sap in the front pan and refilling from there.